The greatest single doctrine in the Bible is the knowledge of the true gospel. You are about to learn why.

 The prophet Jeremiah foretold, “Behold, the days come, says the Lord, that I will raise unto David a Righteous Branch [Christ], and a King shall reign and prosper, and shall execute judgment and justice in the earth.
 In His days Judah shall be saved, and Israel shall dwell safely: and this is His Name whereby He shall be called, THE LORD OUR RIGHTEOUSNESS” (23:5-6; also read vs. 7-8).

 As with Isaiah, these verses need no further explanation.
-Jeremiah gives a plain description of events that could only be described as the period after God’s kingdom has come to earth.
-So, he preached the gospel to the House of Judah.
+Jeremiah gives a plain description of events that could only be described as the period after God’s Kingdom has come to Earth.

 The book of Ezekiel describes a time when God will gather His people from coming captivity.
-This is the period immediately after the Great Tribulation (Matt.
-24:21-22)—the prophesied time of calamity on the modern descendants of ancient Israel.
+This is the period immediately after the time of Jacob’s trouble—the prophesied time of calamity on the modern descendants of ancient Israel.
 Now notice: “For I will take you from among the heathen, and gather you out of all countries, and will bring you into your own land” (36:24).

-The next ten verses describe a period of rebuilding and prosperity that can only happen after Christ’s Return.
+The next ten verses describe a period of rebuilding and prosperity that can only happen after Christ’s Kingdom has been established in Israel.
 Take time to read them.

 Daniel wrote this: “And in the days of these kings shall the God of heaven set up a kingdom, which shall never be destroyed and the kingdom shall not be left to other people, but it shall break in pieces and consume all these kingdoms, and it shall stand forever” (2:44).